-Hey there, it’s Skye Blake, Cat Info Detective, here to let you know what I’ve found out about flea treatments with chemicals in them.
+Hey there, it’s Skye Blake, Cat Info Detective, here to let you know what your cat wants you to know about chemical flea treatments…

 - It Depends On…

-- But There Are So Many Products, How Do I Know Which to Use or What’s In Them?
+- How Do I Know Which Products to Use or What’s in Them?

 - Flea Collars